Do you feel that you are over-spending on Google Ads?

 - Where you add them will depend on the structure of your account

 - Tick the box next to the word, and then push the button that says "add as negative KW."

 - Adjust the type of keyword, BMM, phrase, etc.

 - Hit enter

-- Be aware that you can’t add Keywords that are more than 8 words long in this fashion
+- Be aware that you can't add keywords that are more than eight words long in this fashion

 - Bonus, use the editor

-- I like doing this in the AdWords Editor since it makes everything easier.
+- I like doing this in the Google Ads Editor since it makes everything easier.